thycotic/ac-docs/admin/getting-started/mobile.md

 ### In-app Browsing

-You can navigate to a list of applications that are registered through your company's panel.
+You can navigate to a list of applications that are registered through your organization's panel.
 Select the application and associated account to login.
 Once authenticated, you can browse the application from inside the Access Controller mobile app.

 ![in-app browsing](images/apps-list.png "List of applications available for in-app browsing")